 Several Factors Are Driving The Birth Of CBDCs

-Peter Kerstens of the European Commission believes several factors are driving the birth of CBDCs, such as innovation and the fact that central banks are pushing for diversified and competitive payments systems.
+Peter Kerstens of the European Commission believes several factors are driving the birth of CBDCs, such as innovation and the fact that central banks are pushing for diversified and competitive payment systems.
 It’s not like there are problems with existing systems, even though a few can argue they are too expensive or too slow.
 However, Kerstens adds that people don’t necessarily know what they want until it comes.
 “No one knew they needed a car, or a GPS or a search engine until they came around and people realized how convenient they were, and they wanted them.”
 Therefore, while payment systems in most EU countries work well, they can always be improved.

-The other driver is the development of the Web3, which is shaping up to be a token-based internet.
-The assumption is that the Web3 will develop based on private means of money, meaning there won’t be public cash.
+The other driver is the development of Web3, which is shaping up to be a token-based internet.
+The assumption is that Web3 will develop based on private means of money, meaning there won’t be public cash.
 Since money is a public good and if the blockchain/Web3 economy develops, it will be highly beneficial to have a public means of payment for the Web3 environment.
 Therefore, the development of CBDCs should also encourage the development of the Web3 economy.

-Growing Sense Of Urgency To Launch CBDCs
+Growing Sense of Urgency to Launch CBDCs

 Currently, there is a sense of urgency to launch CBDCs among EU member states.
 Adam Gagen of American Express, who served as the moderator of the panel, sought to understand why central banks are feeling compelled to launch these projects sooner than later and if it has anything to do with China launching its own central bank digital currency that went from a pilot of a few thousand people using to over 120 million individuals who have used them to transact in two years.

 According to Kestens, the actual catalyst was the announcement of Libra, now dubbed Diem, which is a dollar-pegged stablecoin by Meta, formerly Facebook.
-“Policymakers are worried if big tech companies, with large network effects are to be involved in issuing private means of payment, that could quickly be distributed in the market and overtake the public money.
+“Policymakers are worried if big tech companies, with large network effects, are to be involved in issuing private means of payment, that could quickly be distributed in the market and overtake the public money.
 This wouldn’t be ideal” – Dr. Jörg Kukies, State Secretary, German Chancellery.